 Some men who cheat their wives out of grocery money wouldn’t think of cheating the grocer.
 Men tend to carry their honesty in pigeonholes, Jean Louise.
 They can be perfectly honest in some ways and fool themselves in other ways.

 Then it moves on to how every one of us develops a personal conscience, and how it sometimes deviates from others’.
 This leads to falling out with people around us, including those whom we used to admire.
-But that’s okay, since it protects us from being blind followers and from the backlash that ensues as soon as we challenge society.
+But that’s okay, since it protects us from being blind followers.

 Every man’s island, Jean Louise, every man’s watchman, is his conscience.
 There is no such thing as a collective conscious… now you, Miss, born with your own conscience, somewhere along the line fastened it like a barnacle onto your father’s.
 As you grew up, when you were grown, totally unknown to yourself, you confused your father with God.
 You never saw him as a man with a man’s heart, and a man’s failings—I’ll grant you it may have been hard to see, he makes so few mistakes, but he makes ‘em like all of us.
 You were an emotional cripple, leaning on him, getting the answers from him, assuming that your answers would always be his answers.